Sales, delivery, and payment conditions

 1. General provisions

-2. Conclusion of the contract
+2. Offer and conclusion of the contract

 3. Scope of goods and services

-- Gira expressly reserves the right to make changes to the design, layout, choice of materials and manufacturing process even after sending the order confirmation, provided that this does not affect the quality, price and/or material functional data or the delivery period and that this is acceptable to the Customer.
+- The documents, drawings, information about weights, samples, etc. enclosed with Gira's offer are only approximate, unless otherwise stated in the offer.
+Gira expressly reserves the right to make changes to the design, layout, choice of materials and manufacturing process even after sending the order confirmation, provided that this does not affect the quality, price and/or material functional data or the delivery period and that this is acceptable to the customer.

 4. Delivery periods

-5. Transfer of risk, dispatch, packaging, receipt
+5. Transfer of risk, shipment

 a) Proof of delivery from the transport company (e.g. receipt from the carrier)